 Signaling the time to next burst

+A Data Burst is a set of multiple PDUs generated and sent by the application such that there is an idle period between two bursts.
+A Data Burst can be composed of one or multiple PDU sets.

+Note: The definition of an idle period is FFS.

 The End of Burst indication informs the UE that there is an opportunity to sleep until the beginning of the next burst and enables the usage of CDRX mechanisms.
 However, by itself it does not provide enough information for the UE or RAN to determine the appropriate power/sleep state for maximal power saving.
-The optimal power state depends on the idle time until the next burst is received by the UE (time to next burst).
+The optimal power state depends on the idle period until the next burst is received by the UE (time to next burst).

-In the case of single-burst transmission, the idle time is largely determined by the frame interval (e.g., ~33 ms for 30 fps).
+In the case of single-burst transmission, the idle period is largely determined by the frame interval (e.g., ~33 ms for 30 fps).
 However, it may vary from burst to burst depending on the variations in frame rate and when a PDU set (slice or frame) is made available by the encoder, which may depend on the scene complexity.
 Furthermore, encoders that enable frame reordering may pass multiple frames to the RTP sender at once, such that the sender may send the PDUs belonging to consecutive frames in a single burst that lasts for multiple frame intervals.
-In the case of paced sending, the pacer sets the sending time of next packet/group of packets, meaning that the idle time is determined by the pacer, taking into account also the other constraints such as frame rate.
+In the case of paced sending, the pacer sets the sending time of next packet/group of packets, meaning that the idle period is determined by the pacer, taking into account also the other constraints such as frame rate.

 A PDU set header extension with a 3-bit field for burst indication in the mandatory fields of the header is proposed in S4-230487.
 The next section proposes semantics for the 3-bit field and an extension when more accurate time to next burst is known.